mRcOol7/masterji-2/README.md

 ## Live Demo

-You can view the live demo of the project at [your-hosted-website.com](http://your-hosted-website.com).
+You can view the live demo of the project at [your-hosted-website.com]([http://your-hosted-website.com](https://masterji-reactapp.vercel.app/)).

-## Submission Instructions

-1. Ensure all tasks are completed as specified.
-2. Push the code to your public GitHub repository.
-3. Include this `README.md` file with detailed descriptions, screenshots, and links.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

----

-For any issues or questions, please open an issue on the [GitHub repository](https://github.com/yourusername/your-repository/issues).